zl90/cs19/README.md

 - How to think about trees: in terms of cursors.
 - How to update a subtree within a tree in constant time.

+### Assignment 9: JoinList

+#### Challenges faced

+- The final task `j-sort` was extremely difficult.
+It required us to sort a tree-like data structure which was designed to simulate a distributed data set.
+I had to seek help to finish this task, unfortunately.
+It required Pyret syntax knowledge that I simply didn't have (using `else` in a `cases` statement).
+Also, it required two steps: firstly to sort the split data sets, and then to combine the sorted sets in order.
+I wasn't able to figure this out by myself.
+I will be coming back to this assignment to have another attempt at it later because I really want to solidify this knowledge.
+I'm down, but not out!